 Step 5: Participant submits final application

-The participant will update the Commercial Workbook(s) from their preliminary application.
-Any information that was unavailable during the preliminary application stage should be provided.
-Any installation information that has changed from what was proposed should be updated.
-The participant should be sure to include the following information in their updated workbook:
+Update the commercial workbook(s) from your preliminary application.
+Any information unavailable during the preliminary application stage should be provided.
+Any installation information that has changed should be updated.
+Be sure to include the following information

 - Installer information

 - Payee information

 - Actual work completion date